sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 I don't expect anyone to think this DE is the absolute best approach to desktops.

-I just want to share what I came up with and that give you ideas.
+I just want to share what I came up with and hope it give you ideas.

 ## Computer

-A Lenovo Thinkpad T480s with 24GB of RAM and 1TB of SSD, currently running a regular and non customized Fedora Workstation 30 with Libvirt as virtualization layer.
+A Lenovo Thinkpad T480s with 24GB of RAM and 1TB of SSD, currently running a regular and non customized Fedora Workstation 31 with Libvirt as virtualization layer.

 ![Thinkpad](https://blog.wains.be/images/desktop/thinkpad.png)

 ## Virtual Machines (VM)

-I almost exclusively work inside Libvirt virtual machines and barely install anything on the host.
-I use `virt-manager` on the host to access the VM.
+I almost work exclusively inside Libvirt virtual machines and barely install anything on the host.
+I use `virt-manager` to access the VM.

-I have worked in VM's for the past 3 years.
+I have worked in VM's for the past 3 or 4 years.

 Advantages: